-Property Name: Property Owner: Address of BMR Unit t: Tenant Name: omplete this form and return to,, 20 . your lease shall be terminate (30) days of written notice junit, the property owner will HOUSEHOLD MEMBER d and you from the institute within thirty (30) days of the written request, then must vacate the unit within thirty property owner/manager.
-If you fail to vacate the eviction proceedings. low all persons who live in the HOUSEHOLD MEMBER AGE RELATIONSHIP TO HEAD OF HOUSEHOLD Criminal and Administrative You understand that knowing for False Information ying false, incomplete or inaccurate information may Federal or State criminal law.
-Knowingly supplying mation is grounds for termination of your lease.
-Household Members listed a ify to the e City under penalty of perjury that I and all of the cupy the rental unit located at [insert address] and that I/we have occupied the Premises for ()
+Property Name:

+Property Owner:

+Address of BMR Unit:

+Tenant Name:

+complete this form and return to

+your lease shall be terminate ed and yo from the within thirty (30) days of the written ou must vacate the unit within thirty e property owner/manager.
+If you fa e eviction proceedings. •

+HOUSEHOLD MEMBER unit.
+S-List be elow all persons who live in the

+HOUSEHOLD MEMBER AGE RELATIONSHIP TO HEAD OF HOUSEHOLD

+]

+-

+]

+J

+may constitute a felony, pun igly supp ishable u s for False Information lying false, incomplete or inaccurate inder Federal or State criminal law.
+Knurate information is grounds for ten nowingly

+Household Members listed a tify to the ne City under penalty of perjury that cupy the rental unit located at [insert and that I/we have occupied the Premis address] as